osg-htc/all-hands/docs/2020/technology.md

 even if you are attending just for your session.

-Of course, you are invited to attend the whole session (and more!), but at very least, please try to arrive and be ready 10-15 minutes prior to your scheduled start time.
+Of course, you are invited to attend the whole session (and more!), but at very least please try to arrive and be ready 10&ndash;15 minutes prior to your scheduled start time.

 In Zoom, we will make you a Co-Host, which means that you will have the ability to unmute yourself and share your screen.